GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 ## Overview

-The Gluu Server bundles the Passport authentication middleware to enable inbound SAML, OAuth, and OpenID Connect (all of which can be referred to as "inbound identity").
+The Gluu Server bundles the Passport authentication middleware to enable inbound identity for SAML, OAuth, and OpenID Connect (all of which can be referred to as "inbound identity").
 Passport normalizes the process of supporting user authentication at external identity providers and user registration in your Gluu Server.

 Passport consists of a Node.js application and a couple of oxAuth custom interception scripts and custom pages, which together coordinate the flows required for an inbound identity solution.